BIMI Certificate Help Center

 Compatibility, Security, and Maintenance

-Is Mark Certificate same as TLS Certificate?
+Is a BIMI Certificate the same as a TLS certificate?

 Can I use a VMC for internal emails?